Achievable logoAchievable logo

 Fluids

-Both liquids and gases are considered fluids because they can flow and conform to the shape of their containers.
+Liquids and gases are considered fluids because they can flow and take the shape of their containers.

-A key property of fluids is density, which is defined as the mass (m) of an object divided by its volume (V), or:
+A key property of fluids is density, defined as an object’s mass (m) divided by its volume (V):

 ρ=Vm

-For example, water typically has a density of 1 mLg (equivalent to 1 cm3g or 1 Lkg).
+For example, water typically has a density of 1 mLg (equivalent to 1 cm3g or 1 Lkg or m31000kg).

-Specific gravity is the ratio of the density of a substance to that of water, so water’s specific gravity is 1.
+Specific gravity is the ratio of a substance’s density to the density of water.
+By definition, water’s specific gravity is 1.

 Buoyancy and Archimedes’ principle

-Buoyancy is explained by Archimedes’ principle, which states that the buoyant force on an object is equal to the weight of the fluid it displaces.
+Buoyancy is described by Archimedes’ principle: the buoyant force on an object equals the weight of the fluid it displaces.

 Buoyancy